Kvieta1990/ornl-pd/doc/bragg_diffraction/data_reduction/snap.md

     wrap.resample(0.5)
     wrap.exportData(prefix="resampled_dsp")
 ```
-This will reduce all requested runs, resample the binning of the reduced data to an appropriate level and then output all four supported formats for subsequent analysis
+This will reduce all requested runs, resample the binning of the reduced data to an appropriate level and then output ther resampled data all four supported formats for subsequent analysis

 ### Advanced usage